RianTavares/node-crawler/README.md

 1. As simple as possible, just run the command `npm test` into the project folder

 #### To run ESlint
+ESLint is a code linting that is frequently used to find problematic patterns or code that doesn't adhere to certain style guidelines.

 1. Run the command `$ ./node_modules/.bin/eslint yourfile.js`
 2. Change `yourfile.js` for the file wanted
 3. exemple: `$ ./node_modules/.bin/eslint ./src/app.js`